Michael Seibel: Startup mentoring, Y Combinator, investments, and board seats

 In 2008, Michael Seibel was a key mentor to the co-founders of Airbnb and recommended them to Y Combinator.

 In 2013, he became a part-time partner at Y Combinator and, in October 2014, became the organization’s first African-American partner.
 He became CEO of the Y Combinator Startup Accelerator in 2016.
 On March 15, 2024, Seibel announced in a post on X that he was stepping down from his leadership role at Y Combinator after eight years and would return to his original role as partner.

 During his tenure, Seibel played a significant role in expanding Y Combinator's reach, launching global programs and online initiatives such as Startup School, which opened YC mentorship and resources to founders worldwide.
 He has been widely credited with increasing the number of Black and underrepresented founders in YC's accelerator, making diversity and access a central priority of the organization during his leadership.

 Some of Seibel's personal startup investments include Cruise, Brex, Figma, Rippling, Reddit, Clipboard Health, and Promise.

 He is also a frequent speaker at major startup and technology conferences, including TechCrunch Disrupt, AfroTech, and Startup Grind, where he advocates for diversity, access to capital, and mentorship in tech entrepreneurship.

-On June 10, 2020, it was announced that Seibel had been named to the Reddit board of directors, replacing Alexis Ohanian, who resigned on June 5, 2020, in response to the murder of George Floyd.
-In his resignation announcement, Ohanian had urged Reddit's board of directors to fill his vacant seat with a black candidate.
+On June 10, 2020, it was announced that Seibel had been named to the Reddit board of directors, replacing Alexis Ohanian.
+Ohanian had announced his resignation on June 5, 2020 in response to the murder of George Floyd and urged Reddit's board of directors to fill his vacant seat with a black candidate.
 Reddit later named Seibel as the "first black board member in the company's history".

 On December 15, 2020, it was announced that Seibel was named to the Dropbox board of directors.